maurograndaoramos/myDjangoapp/README.md

 http://localhost:8000
 ```

-I used a Developer Container in VsCode and I highly recommend you do so to avoid installing any of the necessary dependencies directly on your machine.
+I used a Developer Container in VsCode and I highly recommend you do so too (or simply use Docker directly, as instructed above) to avoid installing any of the necessary dependencies directly on your machine.

 *If you use vim or nvim, I'm more than willing to bet you already know how to spin this up without using VsCode so no guides are necessary for you.
 Also, props.*

-[TO BE ADDED]

 ## Usage

-[TO BE ADDED when I stop being preguiçoso]

 ## Known Issues

 - While there is an action inside the Admin Oracle Questions view that would allow the user to mass edit the Category field, it currently is not working.
 PRIORITY LEVEL: LOW

-- The Import Question CLI is currently not updating the Category field despite the information available within the .json file data.
-PRIORITY LEVEL: Medium

 ## Contributing